Yes, Long Before!

 His riches to poverty story is not yet over.
 He was to stoop down even further.
-From the brightness of Heaven He travelled – all the way to the darkness of the old rugged cross.
+From the brightness of Heaven He traveled – all the way to the darkness of the old rugged cross.
 From the lofty throne to the despised cross.
 From the song of holy angels to the ridicule and scorn of ungodly humans.
 From the peace and tranquillity of heaven to the pains and terrors of the Cross.

 There’s no sweeter love story than the Christmas story.
-Because He loved you and me, He made the journey from Heaven to Bethlehem and travelled to the Cross so He could die for our sins.
+Because He loved you and me, He made the journey from Heaven to Bethlehem and traveled to the Cross so He could die for our sins.
 God so loved the world that He sent His Son to planet earth to become the Saviour.
 (John 3:16)